Sumit-kj/dota-2-counters/README.md

 # dota-2-counters

-Scrapes counters for each hero from dota2.fandom
+Scrapes counters for each hero from dota2.fandom and provides a visual representation of counters to each opponent's pick.